 “Confidence… thrives on honesty, on honor, on the sacredness of obligations, on faithful protection and on unselfish performance.
 Without them it cannot live.”– Franklin D. Roosevelt

-For the next few weeks I am going to focus on confidence and how to get to a place where we can feel confident in all areas of our life.
-We live in a world that (I feel) almost encourages and almost fosters insecurity.
-With so much social media and the inner workings of people’s lives plastered all over the internet, people have lost their obscurity, their desire for privacy and their lives scream “validate me”.
+We live in a world that (I feel) that pretty much encourages and fosters insecurity.
+Social media has become so prevalent with the inner workings of people’s lives plastered all over the internet, people have lost their obscurity, their desire for privacy and their lives scream “validate me”.

 But I digress…

 If you were on my front porch looking in, you would see me as a very confident and independent woman.
-You might even view me as “powerful” which is how my boys see me and an “over achiever”.
-And I am, in areas where I am confident in my abilities like parenting, housekeeping, as a friend, in my career.
-When I work to achieve something, I usually do.
+You might even view me as “powerful” (which is how my boys see me) as well as an “over achiever”, and I am, to an extent.
+I am most confident in areas where I am strong in my abilities like parenting, housekeeping, as a loyal friend, in my career and as a Coach.
 When I set a goal, I go after it 120% without hurting anyone in the interim.
 When I parent, I do the best I can each day and succumb to my failures and short comings.

-I don’t always like to get super personal in my articles but having been where the struggle is, I realize it helps to know what a persons story is, especially when they area dishing out advice on how to get past the struggle.
-It helps to know there are others out there that experience the same fears, dabilitiating anxiety, the deep sadness and the disbelief that things could ever be different.
+I don’t always like to get super personal in my articles but having been where the struggle is, I realize it helps to know what a persons story is, especially when they are dishing out advice on how to get past the struggle.
+It helps to know that there are others out there who have experienced the same fears, debilitating anxiety, deep sadness and the disbelief that things could ever be different.
+I have.

-My job is to tell you, they can be different, they will be different and you will love the change.
+My job is to tell you, things can be different, they will be different and you will love the change.

 “Confidence is the most important single factor in this game, and no matter how great your natural talent, there is only one way to obtain and sustain it: work.”– Jack Nicklaus